Get answers to frequently asked questions.

 Hi Irene, To speak to a Customer Advocate regarding a claim please call 800-972-8088 and have the 13-digit claim number ready to enter.
 See the IVR Claims Caller Guide for detailed instructions here -

-Hello, If you could send us a private message, I can have someone give you a call. ~ Heather
+Hello, If you could send us a private message, I can have someone from provider services give you a call. ~ HC

 Hello, If you'd like to send us a private message we can see what we can do to help. ~ Kayla